-I am a lecturer in Linguistics, specialising in sociolinguistics.
-I am particularly interested in the ways in which spoken language varies between speakers and groups of speakers, and the way it changes over time.
+I am a senior lecturer in Linguistics, specialising in sociolinguistics, and head of youth language in the Manchester Centre for Youth Studies.
+I am particularly interested in the ways in which spoken language varies between individuals and groups of speakers, and the role that language variation plays in the construction and performance of identity.
 This involves the study of accents and dialects, and the ability to measure fine phonetic differences in people's speech.
-I look at ways in which identities are performed through linguistic variables so as to better understand how we construct and negotiate our place in everyday social contexts.

-Having spent a number of years looking at the patterns of such sociolinguistic variation in a second language, my current focus is on the speech of adolescents in multicultural urban environments such as inner-city Manchester.
+Having spent a number of years looking at the patterns of such sociolinguistic variation in a second language, I currently focus on three areas of research:

 University of Manchester